Welcome Class of 2018!

 - The library is a great place to study, with many individual desks and larger tables.
-We also have a group study room that can be reserved in advance.
+We also have a group study room that is available on a first come, first served basis.

-- Printing is available from the computers at the front of the library and is paid through your university account.
+- Printing is available (even in color) from the computers at the front of the library and is paid through your university account.

 - Two scanners are available to quickly create PDFs of book chapters and journal articles.
 There is no charge for scanning.

 - A copier is available that can be used with cash or your iCard.
 You can also add value to your iCard at the copy machine.

 Instuctors often place materials on Reserve for their courses.
 You can search within the library catalog for course reserve materials (print and electronic) by course number or instructor's name.
 Veterinary Medicine Saftey Issues and Veterinary Medicine Board Exam Prep Books are also listed within the Instructor or Course menus.

 Reserve books are keep behind the circulation desk and can be reqested there.
 Reserve books can only be checked out for 2 hours.